duyvm/Awesome-Tool-for-CTF/README.md

 # Project "Capture the Flag" (PCTF) - CSE545 Spring 2018

 ## Description
-This project is developed as a part of CSE545 coursework.
+This project is developed in a team of 6 students as a part of CSE545 coursework.
 The tools we developed include backdoor, proxy, reflector, traffic analyzer, vulnerability detector, PHP decoder, and aggressive shellcode.
 A detailed report is given in "CSE545-Team9-FinalReport.pdf".
 The "PCTF.pptx" explains how a Capture the Flag challenge works.

 ## Development Environment
 - Python 2.7